 Westport town was designed by James Wyatt in 1780, in a Georgian Architectural Style.
 The town layout follows medieval principles of 13th century urban design featuring landmarks of the Carrowbeg River, tree lined malls, pretty colourful streets, iconic monuments of the Clock and the Octagon as well as the nearby historic Westport House.

 The famous pilgrimage mountain of Croagh Patrick, known locally as "The Reek", lies some 10 km west of the town near the villages of Murrisk and Lecanvey.
-The mountain offers a striking backdrop to the town.
-The church on the summit can just be made out with the naked eye from Westport.
+The holy mountain offers a striking backdrop to the town, and is associated with St.Patrick, who spent forty days fasting on the summit.
+The church on the summit, dating back to the early 20th century, can just be made out with the naked eye from Westport.

 For more detailed information on Westport, the surrounding areas as well as extensive information on things to do in the area check out www.destinationwestport.com